Sacrament of Marriage

 Parents are the primary religious educators of their children.
 Since Baptism is the first Sacrament to be received, the church offers a pre-Baptism class to instruct parents about the Sacrament of Baptism.
 This allows for better understanding of the commitment they are making at the Baptism of their child.

 Pre-Baptism classes are required and will be held on the last Sunday of the following months: January, March, May, July, September and November.
-The classes begin at 1:15 p.m. in the Church.
-Baptisms are usually celebrated on Sunday at 12:15 p.m. by appointment only.
-Class attendance can occur prior to the child’s birth.
+The classes begin at 1:00 p.m. in the old school.
+Baptisms are usually celebrated on Sunday at 12:45 p.m. by appointment only.
+Class attendance can occur prior to the child's birth.
 For registration information call the Parish Center-Rectory at 412-421-5766.

 Reconciliation occurs on Tuesdays from 6:00-6:30 p.m. unless otherwise indicated in the church bulletin.